 What Disorders Do We Treat?

-Vantage Point’s STAR program is equipped to provide support for a wide range of mental health conditions, including:
+Vantage Point’s program is equipped to provide support for a wide range of mental health conditions, including:

 - Posttraumatic stress disorder (PTSD)

 - Mood disorders like depression, anxiety, etc.

 All treatment plans at Vantage Point are shaped by the patient’s and family’s individual needs.
 However, some of the common symptoms we address include: parent-child relationship issues, suicidal ideation, aggression, and self-harming behaviors.